Coach Tyler here!

 - The Duke Integrative Health Coach Program

 Well, there you have it.
 I hope you have enjoyed this post on specialization options that a personal trainer can look at when wanting to further their career.
-I am sure that at least one of these pricked your interest a little.
+I am sure at least one of these pricked your interest.

-It’s always nice to know that should you wish to advance your career in the world of fitness even further, there are plenty of ways to go about it.
+It’s always nice to know that should you wish to advance your career in the fitness world even.
+Further, there are plenty of ways to go about it.
 And bettering yourself throughout your career is always a good thing, right?

 As always, if you have any questions, please don’t hesitate to leave me a comment below.

 All content published on PTPioneer is checked and reviewed extensively by our staff of experienced personal trainers, nutrition coaches, and other Fitness Experts.
 This is to make sure that the content you are reading is fact-checked for accuracy, contains up-to-date information, and is relevant.
 We only add trustworthy citations that you can find at the bottom of each article.
 You can read more about our editorial integrity here.